DigonIO/pypermission/docs/docs/permission_design_guide.md

 **Instance permissions** are better suited when you need fine-grained control over individual resources - such as for auditing, compliance, or when exceptions are common.
 They offer precision but come with higher maintenance and performance overhead.

-In many cases, a **hybrid approach** - using container permissions as the default and adding instance policies only where needed provides a good balance.
+In many cases, a **hybrid approach** - using container **Permissions** as the default and adding instance policies only where needed provides a good balance.